-- Cooperation with industrial and other interests' sectors is a prerequisite of proper and successful MSP.
-Sectors-Their stakeholders/representatives will in future-become increasingly involved in transboundary as well as pan-Baltic MSP processes in future, through active co-operation at national and pan-Baltic level.
-Furthermore they may also be represented within expert groups. - Therefore it is recommended that HELCOM-VASAB MSP WG: - a) will-prepares development and -ensures an update of the- list of relevant sectors that might be involved in pan-Baltic co-operation on MSP, and identifiesy their formal roles, responsibilities and mandates in concrete MSP relevant fields/policies,
+Cooperation with sectors is a prerequisite of proper and successful MSP.
+Sectors will in future become increasingly involved in transboundary as well as pan-Baltic MSP processes through active co-operation at national and pan-Baltic level.
+Furthermore they may also be represented within expert groups.

+Therefore it is recommended that HELCOM-VASAB MSP WG:

-- b) will runs the process of recognition of each other's competences (sectors and MSP WG) and a concrete cases/issues to be jointly discussed (identification of common goals/interests), - c) monitors on a regular basis major changes in the- work of those sectors relevant for Baltic MSP, - d) will-prepares and ensures an update of the communication strategy of regarding the engagement of different types of sectors into MSP at pan-Baltic level, - e) assigns the responsibility to the VASAB and/or HELCOM Secretariat of co-operating and discussing and developing solution for on concrete issues with sectors at pan-Baltic level (establishing Baltic MSP permanent communication channels for sectors of pan-Baltic scope and magnitude) to the VASAB and/or HELCOM Secretariat and monitors the results.
+- a) will prepare development and ensure update of the list of relevant sectors that might be involved in pan-Baltic co-operation on MSP, and identify their formal roles, responsibilities and mandates in concrete MSP relevant fields/policies, - b) will run the process of recognition of each other competences (sectors and MSP WG) and a concrete cases/issues to be jointly discussed (identification of common goals/interests), - c) monitors on a regular basis major changes in the work of those sectors relevant for Baltic MSP, - d) will prepare and ensure update of the communication strategy of engagement of different types of sectors into MSP at pan-Baltic level, - e) assigns the responsibility to the VASAB and/or HELCOM Secretariat of co-operating on concrete issues with sectors at pan-Baltic level (establishing Baltic MSP permanent communication channels for sectors of pan-Baltic scope and magnitude) and monitor the results.